anaseto/boohu-pages/README.md

 # boohu-pages
-pages for the Boohu roguelike
+Some web pages for the Boohu roguelike.